Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The No. 1 military reconnaissance satellite will be launched in June.
 It is one of a series of reconnaissance measures that will play an irreplaceable role in monitoring and supervising dangerous actions of the US and its allies in real time," North Korea's central news agency KCNA quoted Vice Chairman of the Central Military Commission Ri Pyong-chol as saying on May 29.

-North Korean officials criticized the "reckless actions" of Washington and Seoul, asserting that Pyongyang needs to expand its reconnaissance and intelligence-gathering measures, as well as improve its defensive and offensive weapons to boost its combat readiness.
+A North Korean official criticized the "reckless actions" of Washington and Seoul, saying Pyongyang needed to expand its reconnaissance and intelligence-gathering measures and improve its offensive and defensive weapons to boost its combat readiness.

-"The US also regularly conducts hostile air reconnaissance over the Korean Peninsula and its surrounding areas," Ri added.
+"The US also regularly conducts hostile air reconnaissance activities over the Korean peninsula and its surrounding areas," Mr. Ri added.

 A North Korean satellite-carrying rocket lifts off from the launch pad in 2016.
 Photo: KCNA